CerqueTech/landing-page/src/content/docs/en/enviroment/footer.md

 ---
-headTitle: 'Ready To Go?'
+headTitle: 'We transform your business with technology.'
-bottomTitle: "Let's Create Something Amazing Together."
+bottomTitle: 'Get started'
 bottom: 'Get started'
 widget1Ttitle: 'Contact us'
 widget1Titlep: 'If you want to start a new project:'